 Beginning in the 2017-2018 school year, eSchool will only accept full-time high school students who live in Provo School District.
 Once registered in Provo School District, students must fill out and submit the Secondary Enrollment Form to the eSchool office in person, via e-mail (eSchool@provo.edu) or fax (801-374-4996).

 Students who wish to take courses through Edgenuity, please register using the course catalog below:

 High school students living outside of Provo may enroll part-time through the Statewide Online Education Program (SOEP).
 To request courses through this program, please visit seats.schools.utah.gov.
 Once approved, eSchool will be notified of the requested courses.
-Please note that as of 8/11/17 our BYU IS world language courses are temporarily unavailable.
 Students must also fill out the Secondary Enrollment Form (see link above), and if applicable, register for Edgenuity courses using the link below:

 What To Expect